StanfordAHA/CGRAFlow/vagrant/README.md

 The virtualbox window should now say 'Powered Off'.

+*Optional*: Right click on the VM and choose 'Clone' to rename the VM (e.g.
+'cgraflow')

 To export the appliance, use File > Export Appliance, select the new VM and follow the instructions.